ExpediaDotCom/haystack-docker/README.md

                -f example/traces/docker-compose.yml up
 ```

-The command above starts haystack components and also two sample web applications and haystack-agent.
-Give a minute or two for the containers to come up and connect with each other.
+The command above starts haystack components, and two sample web applications with the haystack-agent.
+It may take a minute or two for the containers to come up and connect with each other.

 Haystack's UI will be available at http://localhost:8080

-Haystack's agent will be available in port 35000 in the host (i.e., localhost: 35000).
+Haystack's agent will be available on host port 35000 (i.e., localhost: 35000).

 [Sample application](https://github.com/ExpediaDotCom/opentracing-spring-haystack-example) has a 'frontend' and 'backend'.
-The 'frontend' app will be available in at http://localhost:9090/hello.
+The 'frontend' app will be available at http://localhost:9090/hello.
 Sending a request to frontend will cause a call to the backend before fulfilling this request.

 Send some sample requests to the 'frontend' application by running

 ```bash
 run.sh
 ```

 One can then see the traces, trends and a service-graph showing the relationship between the two applications in the UI.

 ### To start Haystack's traces, blobs, trends, service graph and adaptive-alerting